Blockofcode07/Live-Weather-Application-React/README.md

 4. In `App.js`, import the `Header` component and add `<Header />` to display it.

 5. Add styles for the `.heading` class in your CSS file.

+## 🧩 Create the InputCity Component

+The `InputCity` component will allow users to enter the name of a city and initiate an API call to fetch weather data.

+### Follow these steps:

+1. In the `src/components` folder, create a new file called `InputCity.js`.

+2. Inside `InputCity.js`, create a functional React component.

+3. Add an **input field** where users can type the city name.
+Set the value of this input to the `city` state.

+4. Use the `onInputHandler` function to handle the **onChange** event and update the `city` state whenever the user types something.

+5. After the input field, add a **Submit button**.
+When clicked, it should trigger an API call using the city name entered by the user.

+6. Make sure the component takes two attributes:
+    - `city`: Retains the city name provided by the user.
+    - `onInputHandler`: This function handles changes in the input value.

+7. Finally, in `App.js`, import the `InputCity` component and render it on the page.

+8. Added necessary styles in the CSS file to match the UI changes.

+> ✅ The component now includes styling that reflects the new input field and button design.

+### Example:
+- The input field will capture the city name.
+- The Submit button will trigger the API call to fetch weather data for the entered city.